dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 Most content was sourced from a variety of internet sources, coupled with the Dortania guide, plus https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#cleaning-up the AMD bits, and https://github.com/AMD-OSX/AMD_Vanilla for more AMD bits.
 Note that the best AMD kernel patch I found was Shanee's, not Algrey's (see that second link...) - Algrey's gave me horrible GPU performance; Shanee's improved things, but at the cost of spotty audio (I survive...), whether over USB, DP, HDMI, or whathaveyou.

-If you must have perfect audio, Intel may be a better choice.
+If you must have audio, Intel may be a better choice.

 **Tested macOS**